openmatching/frost-custody/SYSTEM_DESIGN.md

 **Flexibility:**
 - Any m-of-n (2-of-3 to 18-of-24+)
 - Any PKCS#11 device
-- Plaintext or hardware-backed keys
+- Encrypted storage always on (no performance penalty)